 For decades, asbestos was the primary insulation material used in many automotive replacement parts.
-Millions of parts still in use today contain dangerous levels of asbestos.
-Because of this, today’s mechanic runs the risk of being exposed to asbestos on a regular basis.
+Millions of car parts still in use today contain dangerous levels of asbestos.
+Because of this, today’s mechanic runs the risk of being exposed on a regular basis.

 Automobile Parts Containing Asbestos